Quantum Dynamics of the Isotropic Universe in the Metric f(R) Gravity: Quantum dynamics in the presence of matter

 We observe that in a model in which we use as time not the matter scalar field but the internal $f(R)$ scalar mode non-minimally coupled to gravity, the universe tends to classicize as the function of this variable time up to a critical value.
 When the wave function is peaked, one can consider the mean values of $k_{\alpha}$ and $k_{\phi}$ as corresponding to their classical ones, in fact the critical value is $\xi=0.3$ for fixed $\bar{k}_{\alpha}=\bar{k}_{\phi}=0.3$.
 After that, a change of regime in the solution is present, \emph{i.e.} a regime transition of the square root from imaginary to real values, and a subsequent spreading of the wave packet in the $\alpha$ variable arises (when estimated by the mean values), Fig(\ref{sovrapp}).

-As in the previous paragraph, to demonstrate the consistency of the classical limit of the examined quantum model, we compare the classical trajectory provided by the Hamilton equations (\ref{alphacampo}) and the values of the coordinate $\alpha$ corresponding to the peaks of the probability density $|\Psi|^2$ as $\xi$ varies.
-Here as well, from Fig.(\ref{traiettoriaesatto}) it is evident that the quantum dynamics follows the classical one of the FLRW universe in the \emph{Jordan frame}.
+To demonstrate the consistency of the classical limit of the examined quantum model, we compare the classical trajectory provided by the Hamilton equations (\ref{alphacampo}) and the mean values of the coordinate $\alpha$ as $\xi$ varies.
+Such a choice of the mean values is to be considered as a more quantitative analysis than the previous one in Sec.(\ref{IV}) and Sec.(\ref{subsecA}).
+In fact, from the mean values